tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 A> - Implementation details

 It may be that the story you pick up lacks sufficient detail to answer the question "how do we know it's done?".
 To figure this out, you can formalise the acceptance criteria.
-Capture examples scenarios, edge cases and outcomes.
+Capture example scenarios, edge cases and outcomes.
 The idea here is to describe the requirements not in terms of a series of instructions to follow (a traditional test script) but as an english description of the business goals.
+When you can prove these have been met, you know the story is done.

 When you describe the high level business scenarios like this, you implicitly create a specification accessible to business and technical staff.
 You're not concerned with the details of how things will be implemented.
 It's a chance to focus on the business intent and make sure everyone involved understands what's expected, the terminology and the business context.